POLE DANCING

 How much to spot a student

 It is not recommended for the spotter to support the entire weight of the student during a move (a full spot).
 This is why it is so important for the student’s ability to be assessed before carrying out a spot.
-Ensure that the student is able to perform many parts of the move or combination, before trying the next more difficult component, which may require some spotting.
+Ensure that the student can perform many parts of the move or combination, before trying the next more difficult component, which may require some spotting.

 Once a student can execute part of the skill, the instructor only needs to spot in the area the student struggles with.
 The student eventually must perform the skill alone but will still need the spotter to stand by, ready to offer a hand, if necessary.
 When a student is almost ready to complete the skill alone, a light touch spot should be all that is needed.